 - Bits Of Trash Turned Treasures By The Sea

 - Figure Magazine - Featured Sea Glass Bracelet

 Welcome To The By The Sea Jewelry Studio

-From humble beginnings on a desk in a spare bedroom, I started as a part time jewelry maker, the business expanded in the mid 90's to full time production.
+From humble beginnings in a spare bedroom, I started as a part time jewelry maker.
+The business expanded in the mid 90's to full time production.
 Back then, simple wire wrapping was the only style of jewelry we made and space was not as important.
-We now occupy over 600 square feet in total of business space (plus offsite storage in a secure facility).
+We now occupy over 1500 square feet in total of business space (plus offsite storage in a secure facility).

 When we moved to Florida we wanted to set up our work spaces to have a professional organized look.

 We are a private studio and not open to the public for retail sales.
 Appointments are available for custom jewelry work and consultations.